-The application for the 2014 competition is open now through March 31, 2014 at 11:59pm EST. Interested researchers should review the 2014 RFP and Funding Guidelines below.
+The application for the 2014 Applied Research Competition is currently open.
+The deadline to submit pre-proposals is March 31, 2014 at 11:59pm EST. Interested researchers should review the 2014 RFP and Funding Guidelines below.

 You can access the online application by clicking the following link: https://app.wizehive.com/apps/oarapplied2014.